-Yes, but once you are at UC, you will need more than level one to graduate.
-Most UC majors have a language requirement.
-You should find out how many language levels you need in order to get your 4-year degree.
-Contact your transfer university to find out.
+Also note, that the majority of majors at USC require a language other than English through level 3 to graduate.
 You will save a lot of money and be more successful in your language classes if you complete your transfer university’s language requirement at SMC.
 Language classes have a very high unit value: 5 units each for elementary and intermediate classes.
 If you wait until after you transfer to complete your language requirement, you will need to pay more money than you would have paid at SMC, and you will have forgotten most of your language studies if you didn’t continue them.
 It will be more difficult for you to be successful if there is a hiatus in your language studies.

 Yes.
 Santa Monica College offers many options for learning a new language.
 SMC offers non-credit courses and in Modern Languages and Cultures we offer for-credit courses for Certificates of Achievement, global citizenship credit for an AA degree, credit for transfer to UC, CSU, and other public and private universities.
 All students are welcome in our classes.